igmmgi/EegFun.jl/docs/src/demos/plot_triggers.md

 This demo demonstrates visualizing event markers and triggers in continuous EEG data to verify timing and event sequences.

-This demo demonstrates visualizing event markers and triggers in continuous EEG data to verify timing and event sequences.

 ### What are Triggers?

 Triggers (also called event markers or stimulus codes) are time-stamped codes that mark when experimental events occurred during recording: